Search...

 transaction_currencyTransaction currency.

-merchant objectMerchant information includes name, city, country and MCC code.
+merchant objectMerchant information includes identifier assigned by the acquirer, name, city, country and MCC code.

 auth_codeAuth code which can be used to retrieve the transaction.